Agrometeorology Cell

 Based on the field experiment, it was concluded that with delay in onset of monsoon, the Growing Degree Days (GDD) and Heat Use Efficiency (HUE) of different crops were tended to decline.

-(C) EXTENSION EDUCATION
+(C) EXTENSION ACTIVITIES

 S.N.